 Following those discussions, in April 2020 Michael chaired a Zoom meeting between residents, Councillors, Affinity Water, Natural England and Esso to ensure that all parties had the opportunity to hear the points of view of local residents.

 On 8 April 2020, Michael made a further submission to the Planning Inspectorate to reiterate his concerns about the Turf Hill portion of the pipeline, and to also highlight the potential impact of Esso’s proposal on the Windlemere and St Catherine’s SANGs in Surrey Heath.
 You can read his submission in full here.

 Following the wildfire at Turf Hill in May 2020, Michael wrote to the Planning Inspectorate to highlight the significant damage to the area, and asked for this information to be considered.
 As the examination period has now closed, however, his correspondence has been passed to the Rt Hon Alok Sharma MP, Secretary of State for Business, Energy and Industrial Strategy, so that he can take the submission into account.

-To follow-up, Michael has written directly to Alok to ensure he is fully aware of the situation at Turf Hill, and that the environmental considerations concerning the routing of the pipeline may have the potential to be reconsidered.
-Michael has asked him to thoroughly examine the impact this fire has had on the area in question, as he feels the change in circumstances will have significant bearing on the decision.
+To follow-up, Michael then wrote directly to Alok to ensure he was fully aware of the situation at Turf Hill, and that the environmental considerations concerning the routing of the pipeline may have the potential to be reconsidered.
+Michael asked him to thoroughly examine the impact this fire had on the area in question, as he felt the change in circumstances will have had significant bearing on the decision.